Wealth Management Isn’t Just For The Rich

 Everybody needs to plan for their retirement, regardless if they are public sector employees who are funded by their pension scheme, private sector employees who have their Employees Provident Fund (EPF) savings, or self-employed, who basically has to acquire their own personal savings.

-According to a survey done by the Ministry of Human Resources, 14% of retirees exhaust their savings within the first three years of retirement, 5% within five years and 70% within 10 years.
-Considering that the average lifespan of a Malaysian individual is 75 years, we must be able to generate enough income to cater for at least 15 years post-employment.
+According to a recent survey by the Department of Statistics Malaysia (DOSM), almost three quarters of Malaysian employees said that their savings can only last for two months while those who have worked for over 30 years had sufficient savings for only four months.
+Considering that the average lifespan of a Malaysian individual is 75 years, we must be able to generate enough income to support ourselves for at least 15 years after retirement based on the official retirement age currently set at 60 years old.

 To truly enjoy retirement, you must have enough savings to cover your expenses or produce streams of passive income such as dividends from investments or work out a retirement plan.

 A wealth manager will be able to advise the best way for you to save up for your retirement – from the right investment vehicle to the total amount you will need by the time you reach retirement.
-If you are not entitled to the pension or EPF scheme, you can start saving for your retirement using the private retirement scheme (PRS) or the EPF’s 1Malaysia retirement savings scheme (SP1M scheme).
+If you are not already contributing to EPF, you can start saving for your retirement using the private retirement scheme (PRS) or on EPF’s i-Saraan if you are self-employed.

 B. Saving for a child’s education